-Vehicles are regularly reviewed and are subject to the long-term vehicle replacement policy.
-The 2017/18 capital programme includes the replacement requirements for two aerial ladder platform (ALP) appliances (two @ £681k, £1.362m) and seven large fire appliances (two @ £308k, £2.156m).
-Officers are working up proposals through the IRMP process to determine whether further ALPs will be required to be replaced beyond 2017/18.
-2018/19 and 2019/20 include replacements for a further two ALPs, and 19 large pumping appliances respectively.
+5.3.1 Vehicles are regularly reviewed and are subject to the long-term vehicle replacement policy.
+The 2017/18 capital programme includes the replacement requirements for two aerial ladder platform (ALP) appliances (2 @ £681k, £1.362m) and seven large fire appliances (7 @ £308k, £2.156m).
+Officers are working up proposals through the Integrated Risk Management Programme (IRMP) process to determine whether further ALPs will be required to be replaced beyond 2017/18.
+2018/19 and 2019/20 include replacements for a further two ALPs, and 19 large pumping appliances.
 A wider review of fleet will be completed to update the current vehicle replacement plan.
 Similar to the property estates review, the programme for 2017/18 is based on immediate requirements and future years are likely to changes subject to the reviews.

-5.3 Equipment
+5.4 Equipment

-5.3.1 The programme for equipment is made up of Operational Equipment and Personal Protective Equipment (PPE) requirements for the next few years, alongside additional training equipment and equipment for reserve vehicles.
+5.4.1 The programme for equipment is made up of Operational Equipment and Personal Protective Equipment (PPE) requirements for the next few years, alongside additional training equipment and equipment for the reserve vehicles.

-5.4 Information Technology and Communications
+5.5 Information Technology and Communications (ICT)

-5.4.1 Ongoing ICT infrastructure requirements to include hardware replacements, radios, mobile data terminals, mobile communications and Incident Assessment Centre equipment.
+5.5.1 Ongoing ICT infrastructure requirements to include hardware replacements, radios, mobile data terminals, mobile communications and Incident Assessment Centre equipment.

-5.5 Capital Financing
+5.6 Capital Financing

-- 5.5.1 Capital expenditure is generally funded by a number of sources, namely capital receipts, direct revenue contributions, specific capital grants and under the capital accounting regime in respect of local authority capital accounting, through as system of prudential borrowing. - 5.5.2 The Service maintains a capital expenditure reserve at £4.456m as at 1 April 2016.
-These reserves will be used to help finance the 2016/17 and 2017/18 capital programmes. - 5.5.3 The system of capital grants within the Fire Service no longer exists, and has been replaced with a capital and revenue grant bidding system open to all FRSs.
-We anticipate that no capital grants will be available for 2017/18. - 5.5.4 Any shortfall of funding available to meet the capital programme is made up from prudential borrowing.

-- 5.5.5 Prudential borrowing is undertaken usually at the end of the financial year in which the expenditure is incurred, the revenue costs of which are approximately £75k per £1m borrowed (based on interest rate of 3.5% and debt repayment of 4% over a 25-year period).
-The budget for future years beyond 2017/18, includes provision for prudential borrowing i.e. £6.607m in 2018/19 (in respect of 2017/18 programme), £5.276m in 2019/20 (in respect of the 2018/19 programme), and £6.229m in 2020/21 (in respect of the 2019/20 programme). - 5.5.6 As capital grant is no longer received to sustain capital expenditure, prudential borrowing will be required beyond 2019/20, and therefore funding through increases in precepts will be required to meet the additional costs of capital borrowing.
+- 5.6.1 Capital expenditure is generally funded by a number of sources, namely capital receipts, direct revenue contributions, specific capital grants and under the capital accounting regime in respect of local authority capital accounting, through as system of prudential borrowing. - 5.6.2 The Service maintains a capital expenditure reserve at £4.456m as at 1 April 2016.
+These reserves will be used to help finance the 2016/17 and 2017/18 capital programmes. - 5.6.3 The system of capital grants within the Fire Service no longer exists, and has been replaced with a capital and revenue grant bidding system open to all FRSs.
+We anticipate that no capital grants will be available for 2017/18. - 5.6.4 Any shortfall of funding available to meet the capital programme is made up from prudential borrowing. - 5.6.5 Prudential borrowing is undertaken usually at the end of the financial year in which the expenditure is incurred, the revenue costs of which are approximately £75k per £1m borrowed (based on interest rate of 3.5% and debt repayment of 4% over a 25-year period).
+The budget for future years beyond 2017/18, includes provision for prudential borrowing ie: £6.607m in 2018/19 (in respect of 2017/18 programme), £5.276m in 2019/20 (in respect of the 2018/19 programme) and £6.229m in 2020/21 (in respect of the 2019/20 programme). - 5.6.6 As capital grant is no longer received to sustain capital expenditure, prudential borrowing will be required beyond 2019/20, and therefore funding through increases in precepts will be required to meet the additional costs of capital borrowing.

-Reserves and Balances
+6. Reserves and Balances